News & Research

 Workplace & Productivity June 2, 2026

-It's not in the DSM.
-It's not a diagnosis.
-But the pattern of believing you'll be "found out" despite evidence of competence tracks with anxiety and depression.
+It is not in the DSM.
+It is not a diagnosis.
+But the pattern of believing you will be found out despite evidence of competence tracks with anxiety and depression.

 Imposter SyndromeHigh-Functioning Anxiety